provenance-io/provenance/docs/proto-docs.md

 <a name="provenance.trigger.v1.QueryTriggerByIDRequest"></a>

 ### QueryTriggerByIDRequest
-QueryTriggerByIDRequest queries for the Trigger with an identifier of id
+QueryTriggerByIDRequest queries for the Trigger with an identifier of id.

 | Field | Type | Label | Description |